 Bake the chicken breasts in the oven for 12 minutes.
 If the sliced chicken is less than 1/2 an inch thick, you can reduce the cooking time by a couple of minutes.

 That’s it, guys!
-Let the oven do the rest.
+Let the oven do the cooking.
 Meanwhile, you have the luxury of time to check your emails, take a quick shower or chop up a salad like how I did 🙂

 The delicious rosemary-garlic flavor will be wafting through your kitchen in no time!
 Once done, remove the foil and let it rest for 5 minutes.
 Enjoy!